Kerynail vs Acrylic and Gel Nails

 - Choose a clean looking salon.
 All implements should be sterilized between uses, and employees should wash their hands many times a day.

-- Return for maintenance once a month.
+- Return for maintenance once every 3-6 month.
 Don’t let things get out of hand.

 Here’s another tip.
 Every three months, remove your nails and go for a couple of weeks without artificial nails.
 This will allow the nail to breathe, effectively setting things back to normal.